LomNtetha/fraudDetection/README.md

 My recommendation to everyone in the field of analysing data from large Datasets is to follow CRISP-DM  Techniques while working with large and complicated datasets.

-## how to run the System on local Machine
+## project is live and running on heroku

 To get started please ensure that python 3.8 or above is installed in your system